comet-dot-photos/comet-dot-photos/README.md

 Get a copy of the release from the Comet.Photos repository (Explanation here)

-3. Extract the files from the .zip or .tar.gz
+3. Extract the files from the .tar.gz archive.

-If you are installing from GitHub, we should know how to unpack the archive onto your local computer.
+If you are on a mac, type: **xattr -d com.apple.quarantine comet-photos-v2.0.tar.gz** to allow your machine to trust the download.

+Run the following command in the terminal to extract the files from the package:
+**tar xzf comet-photos-v2.0.tar.gz**

 4. Install the dependencies.